Sharan-m-04/MediaMorph-AI/README.md

 - **User-friendly Interface**: Easily enter your prompt and generate images with a single click.
 - **High-quality Image Generation**: Powered by DALL-E 2, MediaMorph AI produces high-resolution images tailored to your descriptions.
-- **Download Functionality**: Users can download generated images directly to their devices.

 ## Project Structure